Ciasto Agrestowe

 🇵🇱 In Poland, while gooseberries are in season (late June, July, early August), you’ll find them easily at the produce stalls, farmer’s markets and even at supermarkets.
 They’re sold in 400-500g paper pulp containers or per kilo.

 🌍 If you live in the UK, you’re in luck.
-Gooseberries are widely available, as they grow wonderfully on the British soil.
+Gooseberries are widely available, as they grow wonderfully on British soil.
 Sadly, in the United States, Canada and Australia they aren’t as common.
 If you can’t find them, try out gooseberry preserves or canned fruit.
 They’re delish!

 Yield: 10